Get a US Work Visa Without a Job Offer

-If you have trouble applying for an employment visa in spite of your eligibility and the fulfillment of the minimum requirements in the type of visa you are applying for, we would like to hear from you.
-You can always trust an established firm that has been in immigration practice for over 15 years.
-On the right, you can see the contact form where you can write us.
+If you have trouble applying for a US work visa in spite of your eligibility and the fulfillment of the minimum requirements on the type of visa you are applying for, we would like to hear from you.

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.